 - They have a history of unsafe practices such as engineers standing on components they shouldn't stand on.

 - They have engineers working 80 hours a week.

 - They continually change their design treating spaceship hardware much as you treat software.

 Also he doesn't say which rocket he will use.
-But the Falcon 9 Full Thrust can transfer only 8.3 tons to GTO and 4.02 tons to Mars (delta v 3.4 km/sec, similar to the delta v of LEO to translunar orbit of 3.1 km / sec) so it seems to be beyond its capability to send a Dragon 2 at 6.4 tons plus crew and supplies to Trans Lunar Injection.
-This report suggests the Falcon 9 can now send 9.15 tons to GTO.
-But a 10% increase in performance is not enough, it needs more than a 50% increase in performance just to send the dry weight of the Dragon 2 to TLI without the crew or supplies.
+But the Falcon 9 Full Thrust can transfer only 8.3 tons to GTO and 4.02 tons to Mars so it seems to be beyond its capability to send a Dragon 2 at 6.4 tons plus crew and supplies to TLI.
+I can't find payload figures for the Falcon 9 Full Thrust to TLI - if you know do say.
+The block 5 will have improved performance, and they don't say what this will do to the payloads, however it would require a major increase in performance to send the loaded Dragon 2 to TLI.

-So, it seems likely that they will use the Falcon Heavy.
+So, it seems likely that they will use the Falcon Heavy, which has a payload to TLI of 16 tons.
 If so, it will be one of the first few flights of the Falcon Heavy, which is yet to launch, and the first ever crewed launch on the Falcon Heavy.

-He doesn't actually say he will use a Dragon 2 for the lunar mission but they couldn't really use anything else.
+This is all assuming they fly in a Dragon 2.
+He doesn't actually say he will use it for the lunar mission but they couldn't really use anything else.
 The re-entry speed from a spaceship returning from the Moon is much higher than for re-entry from LEO.
 For instance Apollo 8, a similar mission, had a re-entry speed of 24,696 mph or about 11.04 km / sec.
 By comparison typical LEO re-entry speeds are around 17,000 mph or about 7.6 km / sec

 Apollo 8 reentry, December 27, 1968 photographed from a US air Force KC-135A flown at 40,000 ft altitude